Promises and Pitfalls of Threshold-based Auto-labeling

 \subsection{Role of Training Data Size}

-The labels queried as a part of model training also play an important role and incur cost in the process.
-Our next experiment focuses on the impact of training data on auto-labeling.
+The labels queried for model training also play an important role in the process while incurring costs to obtain.
+The next experiment focuses on the impact of training data on auto-labeling.

-\paragraph{Setup} We limit the amount of training data the algorithm can use and observe the auto-labeling error and coverage.
-We ensure all the algorithms have sufficiently large but equal amount of validation data.
-We run this experiment on the Unit-Ball, XOR, and MNIST datasets.
-We use the same values of $n_s$ and $n_b$ and $C$ as previous experiments.
+\textbf{Setup.} We limit the amount of training data the algorithm can use and record the resulting auto-labeling error and coverage.
+We ensure all algorithms have sufficiently large but equal amounts of validation data.
+We run on Unit-Ball, IMDB, Tiny-Imagenet, and CIFAR-10 datasets with the same values of $n_s$, $n_b$, and $C$ as in previous experiments.

-\textbf{Results} The results are shown in Figures~\ref{fig:xor-plot},\ref{fig:unit-ball-train}, and~\ref{fig:mnist-exp}.
-We observe that the auto-labeling error of TBAL and methods based on selective classification (AL+SC, PL+SC) is close to or lower than the given auto-labeling error threshold, even in the low training samples regime.
-The coverage is low when given fewer samples for training, which is expected since they cannot get to a higher accuracy model with fewer samples and therefore the regions that can be confidently auto-labeled will be smaller.
-However, with more training samples they are expected to learn a good model within the function class and thus their coverage improves.